Itinerant no more: John and Desiree Chantarasak on making AngloThai a permanent fixture

 London might just be the best place in the world for Thai food outside of its country of origin.
 The likes of Kiln, Smoking Goat, Singburi, Som Saa and Plaza Khao Gaeng all approach the cuisine from different angles but share a common thread in their commitment to authentic flavours and respect for their source material.

-Another restaurant can now be added to what is now a lengthy list of great places to eat Thai food following the launch of John and Desiree Chantarasak’s AngloThai in Marylebone earlier this week.
+Next week (11 November) another restaurant will join what is now a lengthy list of great places to eat Thai food as John and Desiree Chantarasak launch AngloThai in Marylebone.
 The restaurant – which explores John’s Thai-British heritage with its thoughtful menu of reassuringly punchy modern Thai cuisine – has been a long time coming having started life as a pop-up just ahead of the pandemic.

 The couple have spent the past five years or so refining the concept over further pop-ups and residencies – the most recent and high-profile being at 180 The Strand’s Outcrop last summer – and within their Battersea home.